nllong/OpenStudio-wiki/Using-OpenStudio-with-Git-and-GitHub.md

 ## Switching to an Existing Branch
-To switch to a remote branch that you haven’t already downloaded (branches that were created after you cloned the repository or after your most recent fetch/pull), you should run the following command to get an updated list of remote branches and prune your branches.
+To switch to a remote branch that you haven't already downloaded (branches that were created after you cloned the repository or after your most recent fetch/pull), you should run the following command to get an updated list of remote branches and prune your branches.
 Pruning removes all branches that have been deleted from GitHub:

     git fetch -p